Some traffic offenses for Arvada Municipal Court are eligible for plea bargains through the mail. The offer is based mainly on your driving history.

 Even if you did not receive one in the mail, you may still be eligible for a plea bargain offer from the City Attorney's Office when you appear in Court.
 The Prosecutor reviews cases prior to the arraignment date, and may place an offer in the file.
 If this happens, the Judge will explain the offer to you in court.
 If you wish to accept the plea bargain offer the matter can be resolved that day.

 If there is no offer made, or you do not wish to accept the offer, you may enter a Not Guilty plea and you will be scheduled to return on a different date for a Pre-Trial Conference with the Prosecutor to discuss your case.
+Not all cases are eligible for a Pre-Trial conference, and you may be scheduled directly for a trial.
 If you are able to negotiate a plea bargain with the Prosecutor at the Pre-Trial Conference, your case can typically be resolved that day.
 If you are unable to reach an agreement with the Prosecutor you may either schedule your case for a trial on a different date or you may change your plea to Guilty and resolve the matter at that time.